 COL Jim Hopper, '69, R Squadron, 4th Group Commander.
-Thirty-two years active and reserve service, U.S. Army, including Operation Iraqi Freedom, MNC-I, 2006-07, retiring with the rank of Colonel.
-Currently serving as a deputy cabinet secretary for homeland security in Governor Robert McDonnell's cabinet, following sixteen years service in the Office of the Attorney General as section chief of the Opinions and Local Government Section, and Financial Law and Government Support Section.
-Twenty-two years of private law practice in the Richmond area, which included service as Powhatan County Attorney on a part-time basis 1984-1994.
+Thirty-two years active and reserve service, U.S. Army, including Operation Iraqi Freedom, MNC-I, 2006-07, retiring with the rank of colonel.
+Currently serving as a deputy cabinet secretary for homeland security in former Gov. Robert McDonnell's cabinet, following 16 years service in the Office of the Attorney General as section chief of the Opinions and Local Government Section, and Financial Law and Government Support Section.
+Twenty-two years of private law practice in the Richmond, Virginia, area, which included service as Powhatan County attorney on a part-time basis 1984-94.

 Task Force Chair – University Affairs: